 It isn’t a miracle solution either.
 Although it can reduce shedding, your dog will still need regularly brushing to keep their coat in a healthy condition.

-The Paws and Pals Dry Itchy Skin dog conditioner is reasonably priced and has a pleasant (but not overpowering) fragrance.
+The Paws and Pals Dry dog conditioner is reasonably priced and has a pleasant (but not overpowering) fragrance.

 As the name suggests, this conditioner is specifically designed for dogs with dry or itchy skin.
 It contains shea butter, aloe vera, neem and lavender, all of which combine to soothe and moisturize.
 The conditioner also has the effect of deodorizing and cleaning your dog’s coat.

 While the Paws & Pals doesn’t contain parabens, it has a long list of ingredients.
-This increases the chance of an ingredient that might not agree with your dog.
+Many of these are beneficial, such as aloe vera, but this increases the chance of an ingredient that might not agree with your dog.
 It also lists ‘fragrance’ as one of the ingredients without explaining what it is, which always makes me wary.

 This is a popular all-natural dog conditioner that’s gentle enough to use on puppies.
 It deodorizes, moisturizes dry skin, and soothes your dog’s coat.

 Sofee & Co are a small, ethical company that promote cruelty-free products.
-The pear scent is unique and, while not overpowering, does leave your pup smelling good enough to eat!
+The pear scent is unique and, while not overpowering, does leave your dog smelling good enough to eat!